 They say, (via Google Translate): “No one has the right to photograph any person,” “May God curse him” and, perhaps most hurtfully for the man who calls himself ‘Glasweegee’, “English moron”.

-Dougie, as a result, is having to deal with his newfound notoriety: “They come up and start Snapchatting with me now,” he says.
+Wallace, as a result, is having to deal with newfound notoriety.
+“They come up and start Snapchatting with me now,” he says.
 “I’m just showing the wealthy, I’m taking pictures of them to highlight things like food banks in Glasgow.”

-Whether you agree with his methods or not, it’s difficult to argue that Dougie isn’t utterly sincere.
-The gap between the haves and have-nots has become a Grand Canyon size chasm, and what use is art if it’s not confronting these inequalities?
-Aggressive, confrontational work like Harrodsburg righteously peels back the skin of an ultra-rich one per cent who may as well live on a different planet to the rest of us.
+Whether you agree with his methods or not, Wallace is utterly sincere.
+The gap between the haves and have-nots has become a Grand Canyon-size chasm, and what use is art if it’s not confronting these inequalities?
+Aggressive, confrontational work like Harrodsburg righteously peels back the skin of an ultra-rich one per cent, who may as well live on a different planet to the rest of us.